carlosp420/nymphalidae_diversification/MS.md

 Cretaceous-Paleogene (K-Pg) boundary (Heikkilä et al. 2012).
-Several studies have used calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades (Elias et al. 2009; Fordyce 2010; Wahlberg et al. 2009; Heikkilä et al. 2012).
+Several studies have used calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades [Elias et al. 2009; Fordyce 2010; @wahlberg2009; Heikkilä et al. 2012].
 For example, it has been suggested that climate change in the Oligocene and the subsequent diversification of grasses has led to diversification of the subfamily Satyrinae (Peña and Wahlberg 2008) due to the abundance of grasses over extensive geographic